ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## PRESENTLY

+Making the "sway" shader for greebling.
+    - works
+    - add a uniform 'period' instead of hardcoded 3.14159
+    - make a .glsl file format which has vertex and fragment separated by some kind of token, e.g., \n======\n or
+    fragment:
+    fragment shader
+    vertex:
+    vertex shader

 - observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume

 ## BUGS PRIORITY HIGH